ayaolitoquit/How-Many-Missed-The-Boat/README.md

 ![Swing](https://img.shields.io/badge/Swing-GUI%20Library-orange)

-"How Many Missed The Boat Riddle Java GUI" is a Java Graphical User Interface (GUI) project developed as the final project for the Object-Oriented Programming (OOP) subject.
+"How Many Missed The Boat" Riddle is a Java Graphical User Interface (GUI) project developed as the final project for the Object-Oriented Programming (OOP) subject.
 The application presents a fun and interactive riddle game that challenges players to solve a boat-related puzzle.

 ## How to Play